Mystic Messenger: Gameplay

+The game plays in real time, where players can receive text messages and join the group chat in a special messenger.
 The story lasts for 11 days per route.
 The first day concerns the game's prologue, three days for the "common route", six days focusing on a route of a character, and one day for the party.
-The game plays in real time, where players can receive text messages and join the group chat in a special messenger.
 Throughout conversations in the first four days, the player can give responses to certain characters to increase their likability with them, symbolized as hearts.
-By the end of the fourth day, the player will encounter a Caution; it branches the game and determines whether the player will get a route or a bad ending depending on their accumulated hearts and chatroom participation within the four days.
-During each route, the story has three Cautions in different days, requiring players to participate in chats before ending.
+Players encounter Cautions, events that branch the story and determines whether the player will get to continue the story or receive a bad ending depending on their accumulated hearts and chatroom participation.
 In the chatrooms, players can talk with characters and make decisions, which may affect a character's feelings towards the protagonist and ultimately their route.